jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/plans/foss.md

     - build/awesome-app-v1.0.apk

 # Description:
+#  DAST for SSL.
+ssl:
+  # Description:
+  #   Target host and port used in the analysis.
+  # Example:
+  include:
+    - host: example.com
+      port: 443

+# Description:
 #   Findings to analyze.
 #   The complete list of findings can be found here:
 #   https://gitlab.com/fluidattacks/product/-/blob/master/skims/manifests/findings.lst